Frequently Asked Questions

 How much does CiviForm cost?

-CiviForm’s software is free and open source; however, setting up CiviForm in your community requires a significant organizational investment in civic service design to ensure programs and residents have an improved experience, and operating CiviForm requires ongoing staff time to manage questions and application forms.
+CiviForm’s software is free and open source; however, setting up CiviForm in your community requires a significant organizational investment in civic service design to ensure programs and residents have a good experience, and operating CiviForm requires ongoing staff time to manage questions and application forms.
 Additionally, there are infrastructure costs associated with hosting CiviForm using in-house resources or a third party.

 Which governments are using CiviForm?